eastgenomics/themis/TAT_audit/README.md

 docker run --env-file tat_credentials.env python3 utils/TAT_queries.py -s 2022-05-01 -e 2022-11-01
 ```

-An additional script has been written to wrap the above and push the report to Slack.
+An additional script (`run.sh`) has been written to wrap the above and push the report to Slack.
 To use this a Slack bot token and Slack channel must also be provided in the environment variables:
 ```
 SLACK_TOKEN=<redacted>
 SLACK_CHANNEL=<redacted>